Tomato companion plants deter pests, increase tomato yields, create a better tomato flavor, and make good use of garden space.

 - Choosing heirloom tomatoes and where to buy heirloom tomato seeds

-- Tasty black tomato varieties
+- Tasty black and purple tomato varieties

 - Growing tomatoes from pruning, growing from seed, harvesting and preserving